CodeProSpecialist/Billionaire-Strategy-Buy-At-Lowest-Price-Advanced-Stock-Market-Robot-for-Alpaca/README.md

 This is the Billionaire Strategy for Buying Great Stocks at the Lowest Price becuase you can never expect that the Sell Price is a profit, although you have the most control over the Buy Price.

+Make sure to download the newest version of this robot because the newest code works better today, 4-10-2024.

 I recommend this robot for the slowest stock market days like Monday and Tuesday.
 Then for more Bull Market days like Wednesday, Thursday, and Friday, the Bull Market Trading Robot is the best Robot for that type of Stock Market environment.

     This buy low strategy was working to make a profit no matter how bad the stocks were moving.